Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Diabetes

 In one study, researchers found that apple intake reduces the risk of Type 2 diabetes.
 The study involved 10.000 men and women.
-Eating just a few apples per week was linked to a 28% lower risk of type 2 diabetes.
+Eating just a few apples per week was linked to a 28% lower risk of type 2 diabetes [5].

 Asthma

 Flavonoids that apples contain, in general, help to lower the risk of asthma.
-One study that included 600 individuals with asthma and 900 individuals without asthma show that consuming at least two apples per week can positively be associated with asthma.
-According to another study, apples are rich in antioxidants, which may help to protect the lungs from oxidative damage [21].
+One study that included 600 individuals with asthma and 900 individuals without asthma showed that consuming at least two apples per week can positively be associated with asthma.
+According to another study, apples are rich in antioxidants, which may help to protect the lungs from oxidative damage [24].

 Bone Health